 Pregnancy and breast-feeding: There isn't enough reliable information to know if casein peptides are safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

-Infants and children: Casein peptides are LIKELY SAFE for children and infants when taken by mouth.
+Infants and children: Casein peptides are likely safe for children and infants when taken by mouth appropriately.
 Most infants receiving casein peptide-based formulas do not experience side effects.

 Surgery: Casein peptides might affect blood pressure.
-There is some concern that casein peptides might interfere with blood pressure control during and after surgery.
+This might interfere with blood pressure control during and after surgery.
 Stop taking casein peptides at least 2 weeks before a scheduled surgery.

 Medications for high blood pressure (Antihypertensive drugs)